-Here in the U.S., bank account numbers work both ways: if someone has your bank account number, they can both put money into it (direct deposit) and draw money out of it (direct debit).
-This makes people uneasy in giving out their bank account information, even though the routing number and the account number are printed in plain view on their checks.
+Here in the U.S., bank account numbers work in both directions.
+If someone has your bank account number, they can both put money into it (direct deposit) AND draw money out of it (direct debit).
+This makes people reluctant to give out their bank account information, even though the routing number and the account number are printed in plain view on their checks.

 Banks also got into the game.
-They funded their own middleman and created Zelle.
+They funded their own middleman Early Warning Services, which created Zelle.
 Zelle provides the infrastructure but it leaves the customer-facing parts to the banks.
-Both the sender and the recipient interact with Zelle primarily through their bank’s online banking or mobile app.
-When both parties’ banks support Zelle, money leaves the sender’s bank account and it lands directly in the recipient’s bank account almost instantly (in minutes).
+Both the sender and the recipient interact with Zelle primarily through their online banking or their mobile banking app.
+When both parties’ banks support Zelle, money leaves the sender’s bank account and lands directly in the recipient’s bank account almost instantly (in minutes).

 For instance, Navy Federal Credit Union allows sending a maximum of $2,500 every 30 days, and some banks allow sending only $500 per day.
 Bank of America allows sending up to $3,500 per day and up to $20,000 every 30 days through Zelle, but it doesn’t support scheduling automatic monthly payments.
 These limits aren’t inherent with Zelle.
 Different banks chose to impose different restrictions.

 Some banks maintain a list of people you paid before.
 It helps for repeated payments but you still need to be extra careful when you’re paying someone for the first time.
 Some banks require typing the email address or phone number of the recipient every time.
 Doing it right last time doesn’t guarantee you’ll do it right this time.
 If you have a choice between different banks, use one that maintains a list of payees (Bank of America does).

 Say No To Management Fees

 If you are paying an advisor a percentage of your assets, you are paying 5-10x too much.
 Learn how to find an independent advisor, pay for advice, and only the advice.